 When most people think of venomous animals, the first things that come to mind are snakes, spiders, and insects.
-Admittedly, those are the most prevalent venom carrying animals, but they are not by any means the only ones.
+Admittedly, those are the most prevalent venom-carrying animals, but they are not by any means the only ones.
 Did you know that there are a number of venomous mammals as well?

 Venom and poison are frequently used interchangeably, but that is not technically correct.
 Poison can be absorbed through the skin, inhaled, or taken in through a variety of means, but venom is injected into the body of the attacker or prey via a bite or another method.
-Keep reading to learn about the top ten most venomous mammals!
+Keep reading to learn about the top 10 most venomous mammals!

-The maned rat holds the last place on this list solely because it is not technically venomous.
+The maned rat holds the tenth place on this list solely because it is not technically venomous.
 However, these poisonous mammals defend themselves by injecting those that would prey on them with a poison that is obtained through an interesting method.
 Native to East Africa, this rat can grow up to almost two feet long with a tail that’s an additional foot in length.

 The maned rat searches for poison arrow trees chews on them to release sap from the tree and then rubs its back in the poisonous sap.
 When threatened, the rat arches its back much like a cat and exposes the poison coated hair.
 The unwary attacker receives a mouthful of poison which can kill or incapacitate it depending on the size of the animal and the quantity of poison it receives.
-These poisonous mammals have a conservation status of least concern according to the IUCN.
+These poisonous mammals have a conservation status of Least Concern according to the IUCN.

 Bats are the only flying mammal, and vampire bats are therefore the only venomous flying mammal.
 There are several species of venomous vampire bat such as the hairy-legged vampire bat, the white-winged vampire bat, and the common vampire.
 All venomous species prey on cows, pigs, and other forms of livestock.

-#8 Most Venomous Mammals – Eurasian Water Shrew
+8. Eurasian Water Shrew

 The Eurasian water shrew lives all across northern Eurasia.
 It burrows into stream banks and makes its home in similar aquatic environments.
 This venomous mammal has bite saliva that paralyzes its prey.
 While it can bite or scratch humans with its claws, its small size means that is it not a threat to humans.
-Weighing in at less than half an ounce and measuring just two to four inches in length, this tiny mammal should still be handled with protective gloves.
+Weighing in at less than half an ounce and measuring just 2 to 4 inches in length, this tiny mammal should still be handled with protective gloves.

-#7 Most Venomous Mammals – Mediterranean Water Shrew
+7. Mediterranean Water Shrew

 Mediterranean water shrews thrive in the waters of the Mediterranean Sea and live in countries that border it such as Spain and Italy.
 It feeds on fish and other marine life using venom that has paralytic effects.
 It can administer enough venom in one bite to kill certain fish outright.
-Slightly smaller than its Eurasian counterpart, the Mediterranean shrew grows to about three inches and weighs under half an ounce.
+Slightly smaller than its Eurasian counterpart, the Mediterranean shrew grows to about 3 inches and weighs under half an ounce.

 There are several species of short-tailed shrew that inhabit various parts of the United States and North America.
-All of these venomous shrew species hunt with venom saturated saliva that has paralytic effects on their prey.
+All of these venomous shrew species hunt with venom-saturated saliva that has paralytic effects on their prey.

-These animals all have a conservation status of least concern.
+These animals all have a conservation status of Least Concern.

 Read more about moles here.

 As the name suggests, the Cuban solenodon makes its home in the island nation of Cuba.
 It is a nocturnal insectivore that resides in burrows or hollow trees emerging at night to hunt frogs, reptiles, and small rodents.
-The Cuban solenodon measures around 16 to 22 inches in length, and it typically weighs less than three pounds.
+The Cuban solenodon measures around 16 to 22 inches in length, and it typically weighs less than 3 pounds.
 Predation by feral dogs and habitat loss have damaged this population to the point that it is now an endangered species.